All About Linen & How to Print On Linen Fabric

 The Sublimation Process

 We use the dye sublimation method of reproduction for natural fabric with special thermal paper sheets at maake.
-This method is excellent for all polyesters and man-made fabrics, plus linen, blends, polyester and poly blends.
+This method is excellent for all polyesters and man-made fabrics, as well as linen blends, polyester and poly blends.

 This relatively new professional reproduction process using thermal paper offers excellent results on fabric.